AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-implementing-a-finite-state-machine-in-cpp/index.md

 }
 ```

-Then, somewhere inside the current state's `toggle` method, we call the light's `setState` method and pass in the new state that we want to go to:
+Then, somewhere inside the current state's `toggle` method, we'll call the light's `setState` method and pass in the new state that we want to go to:

 ```cpp
 void SomeLightState::toggle(Light* light)